Skip to content

 Extract Schema Types

-The exported components interface of the virtual module for your API contains all the schema types defined in your OpenAPI schema.
+The exported components interface of the virtual module for your API contains all schema types defined in your OpenAPI schema.
 Use it to extract models for your API.

 ts